konrads/orderbook-aggregator/README.md

 The server spawns and orchestrates following independent tasks:

-- multiple exchange WS stream handlers.
-Each handler subscribes to an Orderboook stream, normalizes received Orderbook, and passes them downstream.
+- multiple exchange WS handlers.
+Each handler subscribes to an Orderboook stream, normalizes received Orderbook, and passes it downstream.
 It also listens to a `heartbeat` topic, issuing pings to the exchange.
-Should error occur, or ping-pong duration exceeds a limit (eg. due to loss of network connectivity), the handler sends a message to `control` channel.
+Should an error occur, or ping-pong duration exceeds a limit (eg. due to loss of network connectivity), the handler sends a message to `control` channel.
+- gRPC publisher, receives normalized Orderbooks, consolidates, trims to last N bids/asks, calculates spread.
+If the consolidated Orderbook differs from the previous - publishes onto gRPC
 - heartbeat issuing task, sending heartbeats requests to all WS stream handlers
 - `control` message handler, killing the program when errors occur.
-Process restarts is left to external service/daemon management systems
+Process restart is left to external service/daemon management systems
-- gRPC publisher, receives normalized Orderbooks, consolidates, trims to last N bids/asks, calculates spread.
-If the consolidated Orderbook differs from the previous - publishes onto gRPC

 The server accepts command line arguments: